Explanation Generation for Contradiction Reconciliation with LLMs: Related Work

 \textbf{Abductive reasoning in natural language}.
 While existing work such as $\alpha$-NLI \cite{Bhagavatula2020Abductive} assesses language models' abilities to predict and generate plausible explanations for everyday scenarios, they typically overlook the important role of explanations in reconciling contradictory observations.
 The most closely related work is \textsc{uncommonsense} \cite{zhao-etal-2024-uncommonsense}, which evaluates model explanations for \textit{unlikely} sequences of commonsense events.
 Our work differs fundamentally in two key aspects.
 First, our distinct and more rigorous challenge of reconciling \textit{contradictory} statements requires reasoning not only about unknown physical causes but also about linguistic nuances, implicatures and ambiguities of the statements being reconciled.
 Methodologically, while their evaluation relies on human preferences in pairwise comparisons which conflate a wide range of criteria, we propose a scalable framework for automatic evaluation that targets two specific qualities necessary for an explanation to successfully reconcile a contradiction: effectiveness and coherence.
-Separately, d-NLI \cite{rudinger-etal-2020-thinking} assesses whether language models can generate contexts that modify the likelihood of a hypothesis given a premise scenario, but focuses entirely on neutral and not contradictory premise-hypothesis pairs.
+Separately, $\delta$-NLI \cite{rudinger-etal-2020-thinking} assesses whether language models can generate contexts that increase (or decrease) the likelihood of a \textit{neutral} hypothesis given a premise scenario.
+Our work expands this direction by considering contradictory pairs and reconciliatory contexts, and proposing automatic evaluation metrics based not on n-gram overlaps but on NLI judgments.

 We discuss additional works in Appendix \ref{app:additional_related_work}.